 Cerrudo Services, as prime contractor, won the award of this Comprehensive Tactical Infrastructure Maintenance and Repair (CTIMR) contract in 2012.
-Cerrudo won the re-compete of this contract in 2014 that will continue to November 2019.
-Cerrudo is self-performing 80% of the work.
-The catagories of work are: Fences and Gates, Roads and Bridges, Drainage and Grates, Lighting and Electrical and Vegetation Control and Debris Removal.
-For each category the classifications are Routine Work and Urgent Work.
-Several crews are required to accomplish the routine and urgent tasks under this contract.
-Currently, Cerrudo has three crews responsible for above and below grade fence, gate and grate repairs, roadway maintenance including blading, grading, drainage, structure clearing and silt removal, culvert replacement, electrical service calls, line, pole and transformer replacement and vegetation control and debris removal.
+Cerrudo self-performed 80% of the work.
+The catagories of work were: Fences and Gates, Roads and Bridges, Drainage and Grates, Lighting and Electrical and Vegetation Control and Debris Removal.
+For each category the classifications were Routine Work and Urgent Work.
+Several crews were required to accomplish the routine and urgent tasks under this contract.
+Cerrudo had three crews responsible for above and below grade fence, gate and grate repairs, roadway maintenance including blading, grading, drainage, structure clearing and silt removal, culvert replacement, electrical service calls, line, pole and transformer replacement and vegetation control and debris removal.

-Vegetation control consists of mowing lawns and brush, and subsequent debris removal at the same time as the maintenance and repair activities in the area.
-All debris removed is transported to an approved disposal site.
+Vegetation control consisted of mowing lawns and brush, and subsequent debris removal at the same time as the maintenance and repair activities in the area.
+All debris removed was transported to an approved disposal site.

-Cerrudo is providing program management to provide a system for monitoring the costs and performance of the work.
-The CBP provided a web based management system (WMS) that establishes work elements and issues work requests to Cerrudo.
+Cerrudo provided program management to provide a system for monitoring the costs and performance of the work.
+The CBP provided a web based management system (WMS) that established work elements and issued work requests to Cerrudo.
 The system also tracks completion time and schedule and costs for each work element.
-Cerrudo has been instrumental in establishing the use of the WMS within CBP.
-Cerrudo has also helped establish protocols for responding to urgent fence breaches and repair work elements, developing future work plans and tasks and tracking the costs for the overall program.
+Cerrudo was instrumental in establishing the use of the WMS within CBP.
+Cerrudo also helped establish protocols for responding to urgent fence breaches and repair work elements, developing future work plans and tasks and tracking the costs for the overall program.